The national Residential Efficiency Scorecard is an innovative, government-backed program that offers:

 How much does a Scorecard assessment cost?

-This cost will depend on the size of your home, its location and the complexity of the assessment.
+Your Scorecard assessment may cost between $250 to $500.
+This cost is set by the assessor and depends on the size of your home, its location and the complexity of the assessment.
 Assessments are done on houses, units and apartments, even heritage homes.
 As long as the property has its own heating, cooling, hot water and other services, you can get a Scorecard assessment.

 Whether you own your home, are renting or you are a housing provider a Scorecard assessment can help you understand how to improve your home’s energy efficiency and comfort.